 “I’ll call and remind you if you want me to.”

 - Help them eat healthy foods, rest and get fresh air.
+Limit caffeine, alcohol, sugars and processed foods.
 Try to get them walking and finding things to enjoy.
 Don’t be disappointed if they can’t find joy in anything.
 Let them sleep when they can and maybe prescription medication can help with that.
 An injured brain is working overtime to do the littlest tasks and the more rested the better.
+Sleep is crucial.